 - Cancel Unused Memberships and Subscriptions.
 How often do you really go to the gym, use all of the products in that subscription box, or read the stack of magazines that get delivered to your house each month?
 The subscription-based business model is everywhere, and while $5 per month here and $10 per month there doesn’t seem like a lot, it can add up to you spending hundreds of dollars on products and services you hardly ever use.
 Review your bank or credit card statements for forgotten subscriptions and cancel any you no longer need.
 You can also use Truebill to help you find unused subscriptions and also to negotiate bills like your cell phone or cable.

 - Cut the Cable.
-According to a recent survey from Leichtman Research Group, the average cable TV subscriber pays $107 per month, which is nearly $1,300 per year.
+According to a recent survey from DecisionData.org, the average household cable package is now $217.42 per month, which is over $2,600 per year.
 Look for a cheaper way to get access to your favorite shows, or at least downgrade from premium to basic cable.

 These are just a few ideas for saving money that can be put toward paying off your tax debt.
 Get creative and look for other ways to save.